naszam/wfil/README.md

 ### [Filecoin Wallet](https://wfil.on.fleek.co/#/wallet)

-Implements a Filecoin client by leveraging on Textile Powergate APIs.
+Implements a Filecoin client by leveraging on Lotus APIs.

 Further developments of the project include building a MetaMask for Filecoin, creating an extension for Chrome.